newsapps/python-chicago-elections/README.md

 If you want to specify an alternate url, for example the test URL, pass it to the constructor of `SummaryClient`:

     client = SummaryClient(url='http://www.chicagoelections.com/results/ap/summary.txt')

+### Command Line Interface

+To download a CSV version of the summary file, run:

+    chi_elections summary > results.csv

+To hit the test file:

+    chi_elections summary --test > results.csv